Herantis Pharma Plc’s Financial Statements Release January 1 – December 31, 2017

 Acquisitions and directed share issues

-The share capital did not increase with subscriptions.
-The entire subscription price of EUR 323,110.00 was entered in the invested unrestricted equity reserve of the company.
-As a result of the share subscriptions, the number of shares of Herantis Pharma Plc increased to 4,118,305 shares.
-The new shares were subject to trading on the Nasdaq Helsinki Ltd's First North marketplace together with the old shares as of 14 January 2016.
+The share capital was not increased but instead the entire subscription price of EUR 4,680,000.00 was recorded in the invested unrestricted equity reserve of the Company.
+As a result of the share subscriptions the number of shares in Herantis increased to 4,918,305 shares.
+The issued new shares were registered in the Trade Register on November 15, 2017, as of which date the new shares have carried shareholder rights.
+The issued new shares have been traded on Nasdaq Helsinki Ltd’s First North marketplace together with the old shares as of November 16, 2017.

 No R&D expenses were capitalized during the review period.